 Ultrasonic blind cleaning has been around for decades.
-Here is a quick overview of the basics for those desiring to learn more about this method.
+Here is a quick look at the basics for those who wish to learn more about this method.

 Ultrasonic blind cleaning uses the energy of exploding air pockets in a water and mild soap cleaning solution in long narrow tanks to gently yet thoroughly remove dirt from EVERY surface of the immersed item.
-Ultrasonic machines are made in different frequencies and blind cleaners themselves also come with varying degrees of knowledge about the cleaning process and the items they are cleaning to any given situation.
-The results achieved by ultrasonic cleaning depend upon a bunch of variables that improve when the right mix of knowledge, equipment, chemistry and conditions come together.
-Read the more technical explanation below if you want to see that while it isn't exactly "rocket science", to do a good job and safely clean blinds (which can be appropriately cleaned using this method) an ultrasonic blind cleaner needs to know more than how to dunk a shade and collect money.
+Ultrasonic machines are made in different frequencies and blind cleaners bring varying degrees of knowledge about the cleaning process and the items they are cleaning to any given situation.
+The results achieved by ultrasonic cleaning depend upon many variables - that improve when the right mix of knowledge, equipment, chemistry and conditions are blended.

 Without getting too technical, ultrasonic cleaning is based upon the effects produced by ultrasonic sound waves travelling through water.
 The compressions and rarefractions between each sound wave create gas pockets that expand and then explode throughout the solution.
 The agitation caused by these exploding bubbles provides the energy to gently yet effectively knock dirt and other debris off all surfaces immersed in the ultrasonic bath.
 The sound waves are produced by vibrations coming from transducers tuned to certain frequencies which are usually mounted in long flat box shaped pods inside the tank or underneath its lower surface.
 These in turn are powered by a generator which provides the energy to power the transducer and may allow the operation to vary the intensity or speed of the cycles by which the transducers are powered.